trailofbits/cargo-unmaintained/README.md

 `cargo-unmaintained` defines an unmaintained package X as one that satisfies one of 1 through 4 below:

-1. X's repository does not exist.

-2. X's repository is archived (see [Notes] below).
+1. X's repository is archived (see [Notes] below).

-3. X is not a member of its named repository.
+2. X is not a member of its named repository.

-4. Both a and b below.
+3. Both a and b below.

    a.
 X depends on a version of a package Y that is incompatible with the Y's latest version.